 Misfortune tests the sincerity of friends. ― Aesop

-It’s said there’s a fine line between love and hate, so even though I might feel love for a friend, it’s easier not to frame the relationship in that way, or hold the relationship ransom because of love, a word that continues to elude scholars for millennia.
-Simply put, friendship often boils down to whether or not a person makes us happy.
+It is said there’s a fine line between love and hate, so even though I might feel love for a friend, it’s easier not to frame the relationship in that way, or hold the relationship ransom because of love, a word that continues to elude scholars for millennia.
+Simply put, it often boils down to whether or not a person makes us happy.

 I’ve learned that we seldom have enough information about someone to accurately make final decisions about a relationship.
 In this vein, I’ve seen gossip destroy friendships that otherwise might have been beneficial – gossip based on a lack of information or misinformation.